ErikJhonatta/Compiladores/README.md

 <!-- LICENSE -->
 ## Licença

-Distribuído sob a Licença MIT.
+Distribuído sob a Licença AGPL-3.0.
 Veja `LICENSE` para mais informações.